(909) 590-5951

 Managing delinquent accounts

-Enforcing legal documents of the association with regard to assessments
+Enforcing legal documents of the association concerning assessments

 3. Accounting:

-In addition to a resource for managing and assessing Assessments approved by the Board, a general accountant and bookkeeper are retained to maintain the accuracy of the community’s finances via monthly financial statements.
-The managing agent oversees the annual budget, which plays a significant role in the financial health of the Association.
+In addition to being a resource for managing and assessing assessments approved by the board, a general accountant and bookkeeper are retained to maintain the accuracy of the community’s finances via monthly financial statements.
+The managing agent oversees the annual budget, which plays a significant role in the Association’s financial health.

 • Manage bank accounts of the Association.